Nature Walk Benefits for Beginners

 Yes.

-Even ten minutes can support circulation and movement.
+Even a ten-minute walk can support circulation and movement.

 4. Is walking on flat ground enough?